 During the summer months, even the most cared-for lawns are susceptible to lawn disease.
 Warm, humid weather (humidity over 75% and nighttime temperatures greater than 70 degrees) provides optimal conditions for lawn disease, specifically Rhizoctonia (“brown patch”) and Sclerotinia (“dollar spot”).
 Turf diseases can quickly turn a lush, thick lawn into a thin, patchy lawn with little chance for recovery until fall when it can be aerated and seeded.
 Patches can range in size from 3 inches to as large as 3 feet.

-To protect your lawn from disease, Virginia Green offers a Fungicide Application for disease prevention program that has four applications over the summer months to protect your lawn from disease.
+To protect your lawn from disease, Virginia Green offers a fungicide application for disease prevention that has four applications over the summer months.
 Each application is applied between 28-32 days for the most protection.
 These applications are included in our Estate Lawn Care program.

-- The first application consists of two fungicides designed to address disease from breaking out in the lawn such as Rhizoctonia (sometimes called Brown Patch), Sclerotinia (sometimes called Dollar Spot).
+- The first application consists of two fungicides designed to address disease from break outs in the lawn such as Rhizoctonia (sometimes called Brown Patch), Sclerotinia (sometimes called Dollar Spot).